kyouko-taiga/Diesel/README.md

 # Diesel

-A Swift library to write parsers for domain specific languages.

 Diesel is a Swift library to write recursive descent parsers for domain specific languages (DSLs), using parser combinators.
 Like [Parsec](https://hackage.haskell.org/package/parsec) and other similar parser combinator libraries,